 - Free services that aren’t an expense to you (e.g. diet plans)

 Now that you have people to refer friends, you want to make sure referrals are converting.

-To do so, you can create a two-way incentives program.
-This means that you would reward your existing members after the referral results in a new member, and you would welcome the new member with an incentive.
+To do so, you can create a two-way incentive program.
+This means that you reward your existing members after the referral results in a new member, and you welcome the new member with an incentive.

 For example, you can give the existing member a 20% discount on their next membership extension, and you can give the new member a 10% discount on their first month.